Hydrocarbons Stormwater Pollution

 Polycyclic Aromatic Hydrocarbons

-What You Can Do To Help Prevent Stormwater Pollution
+How To Prevent Stormwater Pollution

 • Inspect and maintain equipment and vehicles regularly.
 If there is a drip or leak, fix it!

 • Have spill response material and procedures in place where fueling or maintenance occurs.
-This can include adsorbent material, Booms, brooms and brushes, and disposal bags.
+This can include adsorbent material, booms, brooms and brushes, and disposal bags.

 • Regularly inspect storage tanks for leaks.